fisle/netflask/README.md

 By default does not support Firefox on Linux (stupid licensing issues?), but you can enable encoding to webm in source.

 Needs also FFmpeg on host machine.
+[Install instructions here](https://fisle.eu/view/Installing-FFmpeg-from-source-on-Debian-Wheezy)

 Installation
 =====